-QSEC ALTERNATIVE CARE UNIT PILOT GLANGWILI HOSPITAL (22)118 Mrs Mandy Rayani provided an update on 'Y Lolfa' pilot in Glangwili Hospital which is a 15 bedded Alternative Care Unit created to support improving an individual's care by preventing deconditioning during hospital stay and accelerating discharge.
+ALTERNATIVE CARE UNIT PILOT GLANGWILI HOSPITAL

+Mrs Rayani provided an update on the 'Y Lolfa' pilot in Glangwili Hospital which is a 15 bedded Alternative Care Unit created to support improving an individual's care by preventing deconditioning during hospital stay and accelerating discharge once identified as ready to leave hospital.
 The Unit has been established as part of the existing ward.
 As the unit is not an acute ward, it was noted that there are further steps to ensure the environment is reflective of the non-clinical setting.
-The Unit has in place Registered Nurse oversight and team huddles take place on a 24 hour basis to discuss steps for improvement and any learning opportunities.
-Members noted that the criteria for admission to the unit is strict, for Carmarthenshire residents who are medically optimised patients awaiting commencement of a domiciliary care package to support them in their return home.
+The Unit has in place Registered Nurse oversight and team 'huddles' take place on a 24 hour basis to discuss steps for improvement and any learning opportunities.

+Members noted that the criteria for admission to the unit is strict, for Carmarthenshire residents who are medically-optimised, awaiting commencement of a domiciliary care package to support them in their return home.

 Acknowledging the progress of the new model and the hard work undertaken by Mrs Rayani and the team in the progress of 'Y Lolfa', Ms Jill Paterson commented on the importance of partnership working with Social Services to avoid the Unit becoming backlogged with patients awaiting discharge.
-Highlighting the current Social Care challenges in Pembrokeshire at the moment, Ms Paterson acknowledged that other areas in the Health Board region will also need to be considered to ensure equity.
-Concerns were raised regarding 'Y Lolfa' becoming an extended ward area for patients awaiting discharge, and acknowledging these concerns Mr Carruthers reminded Members that one of the main reasons for developing the pilot was to manage staff sets more appropriately.
+Highlighting the current Social Care challenges in Pembrokeshire, Ms Paterson acknowledged that other areas in the Health Board region will also need to be considered to ensure equity.

+Concerns were raised regarding 'Y Lolfa' becoming an extended ward area for patients awaiting discharge and, acknowledging these concerns, Mr Carruthers reminded Members that one of the main reasons for developing the pilot was to manage staff sets more appropriately.
 The establishment of 'Y Lolfa' would allow staffing resource to be redirected to the acute services.

-Members acknowledged that this would not fix the wider system challenges and Ms Lewis commented that ensuring HIW are confident of the regulatory and safeguarding processes in place will be essential.
+Members acknowledged that this would not solve the wider system challenges and Ms Lewis commented that ensuring HIW are confident regarding the regulatory and safeguarding processes in place will be essential.

 The Committee RECEIVED ASSURANCE from the report provided that governance arrangements are in place to oversee the development of this unit and that outcomes will be monitored and measured using quality improvement methodologies.

-QSEC CANCER SERVICES UPDATE
+CANCER SERVICES UPDATE

-Ms Keith Jones presented an update from Cancer Services, highlighting the pathway backlog challenges due to the COVID-19 Pandemic in terms of demand and capacity.
-Sustainable progress is being made and the team are optimistic and confident that progress will translate in to significant improvement despite the fact that there are now 1298 more patients entering the pathway than in February 2020.
+Mr Jones presented an update from Cancer Services, highlighting the pathway backlog challenges due to the COVID-19 Pandemic in terms of demand and capacity.
+Sustainable progress is being made and the team are optimistic and confident that progress will translate into significant improvement, despite the fact that there are now 1298 more patients entering the pathway than in February 2020.

 Mr Jones assured Members that the Radiology team are working hard to improve the diagnostics pathway average waiting time for a scan which is 14 days.
-Surgical treatment pathway response rates have improved and back in line to Pre COVID-19 levels.
-The Information Support Service, originally funded by Macmillan, are now funded through the service, will continue to provide person centred care.
+Surgical treatment pathway response rates have improved and are back in line with Pre COVID-19 levels.
+The Information Support Service, originally funded by Macmillan, now funded through the service, will continue to provide person-centred care.

-Members received assurance that the development of the acute oncology service provided by the South West Wales Cancer Centre with a dedicated team to support acute oncology patients is working well.
+Members received assurance that development of the acute oncology service provided by the South West Wales Cancer Centre with a dedicated team to support acute oncology patients is working well.

-The Rapid Diagnostic Clinic Model for patients with varied symptoms was launched on 6 October has received positive feedback and will be rolled out Health Board wide if resources are secured.
+The Rapid Diagnostic Clinic Model for patients with varied symptoms, which was launched on 6th October 2022, has received positive feedback and will be rolled out Health Board wide providing that resources are secured.